All Products

 • Method to create the function: Use Built-in Runtime.

-• Basic Settings: Configure the basic information about the function, including Function Name and Handler Type.
+• Basic Settings: Configure the basic information of the function, including Function Name and Handler Type.
 Set Handler Type to Event Handler.

 • Code: Set Runtime to Python 3.9 and Code Upload Method to Use Sample Code.

 • Advanced Settings: The processing of video files is time-consuming.
 In this example, vCPU Capacity is set to 4 vCPUs, Memory Capacity is set to 8 GB, Size of Temporary Disk is set to 10 GB, and Execution Timeout Period is set to 7200 seconds.
-The preceding settings are configured based on the size of videos to process.
+Make sure to consider the sizes of your videos when configuring the preceding parameters.

 Retain the default values for other parameters.
 For more information about how to create a function, see Create a function.